|Ht / Wt:||6'4" / 225 lb.|

 |Drafted:||2000 / Rd.
 6 (199)|

-Official reported injury data for Tom Brady.
+No ADP data available for Tom Brady.

 Tom Brady is a perennial Pro Bowl quarterback for the highly successful New England Patriots.
 He has led the team to the Super Bowl in almost every other season of his career.
 Brady has won three Super Bowl MVPs, 12 Pro Bowl selections and two league MVP awards.